 Would I try to reach out to bloggers when we close our seed round? of course.
 Would I spend days compiling lists and work my network to get intros in the same manner as we do for fund raising? no way.
-We’d love to get media attention, but we don’t rely on it.
+We’d love to get media attention, but we don’t rely on it, so we use social marketing tools such as Sendible for this.
 We’d like to work with tech bloggers, but we won’t have someone full-time doing mostly that (like we do with fund raising now).
 I feel like tech bloggers should be of the same mindset – looking for interesting startups that are doing new things, and not another social / mobile / local app that can be phrased as x for y and solves another first-world “problem”.
 Just because it’s easier to grok for the general public (and the blogger), doesn’t make it more news worthy than startups who tackle “hard”, unsexy problems.

 Just my 2cents.
 You can troll me in the comments.

 To know when the next article is published, please subscribe to new articles using your Email below or follow me on Twitter.